The new blended meeting: How to prepare your organization for hybrid meetings

 As the word might suggest, ‘hybrid’ offers the benefits of both types of meetings: face-to-face and remote.
-Physical attendees benefit from the richness of in-person communication, while remote attendees enjoy the flexibility of video-conferencing.
+Physical attendees benefit from the richness of in-person communication, while remote attendees enjoy the flexibility of video conferencing.

-Hybrid meetings ensure that meetings are accessible for everyone who needs to be there - whether they join from home or another country.
+Hybrid meetings ensure that meetings are accessible for everyone who needs to be there – whether they join from home or another country.
 This also helps increase participation for those who may experience travel restrictions due to ill health, financial reasons, or impaired mobility.
-And for company’s with a globalized workforce, this creates alignment and facilitates integration between teams.
+And for companies with a globalized workforce, this creates alignment and facilitates integration between teams.

-For larger meetings with attendees from other countries/organizations - hybrid meetings offer reduced costs for venue hire, catering, accommodation, etc. The meeting’s focus becomes more about the content than the extraneous factors like the comfort of the seats and sandwich platters (which are at times questionable).
+For larger meetings with attendees from other countries/organizations – hybrid meetings offer reduced costs for venue hire, catering, accommodation, etc. The meeting’s focus becomes more on the content than the extraneous factors like the comfort of the seats and sandwich platters (which are at times questionable).

 While hybrid meetings might miss out on the intimacy and productivity of smaller, in-person meetings, they enable the sharing of ideas among wider audiences, increasing participation and contribution.

-Wireless sharing tools like Montage mean attendees in the room can share and collaborate on content on the meeting room screen in real-time.
+Wireless sharing tools like Montage mean attendees in the room can share and collaborate on content on the meeting room screen in real time.

 As with everything in life, there’s always a downside – this too applies to hybrid meetings.
 One of the significant disadvantages is these meetings’ technical aspects, namely digital distractions and technology failures.

-Video-conferencing interoperability is also a related issue - there isn’t one unified video platform we all use.
+Video-conferencing interoperability is also a related issue – there isn’t one unified video platform we all use.
 And many of the platforms still can’t communicate with each other (although Zoom and Teams made headway on this issue earlier this year).
-This means you have to rely on your participants all being familiar with the video-platform you choose to use, or alternatively, that your meeting room is equipped to handle the platform they prefer to use.
+This means you have to rely on your participants all being familiar with the video platform you choose to use, or alternatively, that your meeting room is equipped to handle the platform they prefer to use.